Combined DNA Index System: Establishment

 The creation of a national DNA database within the U.S. was first mentioned by the Technical Working Group on DNA Analysis Methods (TWGDAM) in 1989.
+The FBI's strategic goal was to maximize the voluntary participation of states and avoid what happened several years earlier, when eight western states, frustrated with the process of creating the national Automated Fingerprint Identification System (AFIS) network, formed their own Western Identification Network (WIN).
+The FBI's strategy to discourage states from creating systems that competed with CODIS was to develop DNA databasing software and provide it free of charge to state and local crime laboratories.
+This strategic decision--to provide software free of charge for the purpose of gaining market share--was innovative at that time and predated the browser wars.
 In 1990, the FBI began a pilot DNA databasing program with 14 state and local laboratories.

 In 1994, Congress passed the DNA Identification Act which authorized the FBI to create a national DNA database of convicted offenders as well as separate databases for missing persons and forensic samples collected from crime scenes.
-The Act also required that laboratories participating in the CODIS program maintain accreditation from an independent nonprofit organization that is actively involved in the forensic fields and that scientists processing DNA samples for submission into CODIS maintain proficiency and are routinely tested to ensure the quality of the profiles being uploaded into the database.
+(Some in the Bureau believed the Act was not required to establish a national DNA database because the FBI's Criminal Justice Information Services Division was already using similar authorities to provide data-sharing solutions to federal, state, local, and tribal law enforcement agencies.)
+The DNA Identification Act also required that laboratories participating in the CODIS program maintain accreditation from an independent nonprofit organization that is actively involved in the forensic fields and that scientists processing DNA samples for submission into CODIS maintain proficiency and are routinely tested to ensure the quality of the profiles being uploaded into the database.
 The national level of CODIS (NDIS) was implemented in October 1998.
 Today, all 50 states, the District of Columbia, federal law enforcement, the Army Laboratory, and Puerto Rico participate in the national sharing of DNA profiles.